mareszm041/Hacknet-AHK-Tools/Readme.md

 Tools are using AutoHotkey Hotstrings, what means, that if you type specific keyphrase, it will be replaced with valid hacknet xml template.

-Internal convention of this script will require you to write a kayphrase ended with `;`, for example: `compstart;` and then push `TAB` to start the replacing procedure.
+Internal convention of this script will require you to write a keyphrase ended with `;`, for example: `compstart;` and then push `TAB` to start the replacing procedure.
 Any and all keyphrase are case-insensitive, meaning that you can type either `compstart;` or `CoMpStArT;`.

 Try it yourself!
 Type:
 ```